molgenis/molgenis-legacy/doc/molgenis_manual.md

 <a name="db_molgenis"/>
 ## \<molgenis>
-The `<molgenis>` element is the root of each MOLGENIS application definition file and can contain data definition and/or user interface definition elements.
-The model can be split, i.e. there can be multiple MOLGENIS XML files for one application, for example *_db.xml and *_ui.xml (see section on molgenis.properties file).
+The `<molgenis>` element is the root of each MOLGENIS database definition file and can contain data definition elements.
+The model can be split, i.e. there can be multiple MOLGENIS XML database files for one application, for example *_db.xml.
+See section on "MOLGENIS properties"

 Example usage of the <molgenis> element:

 ```xml